nystudio107/twig-bundle-installer/README.md

 This allows you to install and update Twig templates across multiple projects in a managed way.

+## Potential uses for Twig Bundle Installer

+* Take your Twig snippets out of a bunch of gists, and into a Composer package that anyone can install
+* Move boilerplate from "starter kits" into versionable Twig bundles that can be updated across multiple projects easily
+* Distribute your plugin "example templates" in a more convenient, formalized manner
+* Create platform-agnostic macros that do things like responsive image `srcset` code, and share it with others
+* Keep documentation and other support files together in the Twig Bundle, just like any Composer package
+* ...and more...

 ## Why Twig Bundle Installer?

 I'd originally thought of the idea implemented in Twig Bundle Installer when working on re-usable Twig components.